espressif/esp-idf/docs/en/api-reference/system/app_image_format.rst

     * version word (4 bytes)
     * signature data (64 bytes)

-6. If the option :ref:`CONFIG_SECURE_SIGNED_APPS_SCHEME` is set to RSA or ECDSA (V2) then the application image will have an additional signature sector of that is 4K bytes in size.
+6. If the option :ref:`CONFIG_SECURE_SIGNED_APPS_SCHEME` is set to RSA or ECDSA (V2) then the application image will have an additional signature sector of 4 KB in size.
 For more details on the format of this signature sector, please refer to :ref:`signature-block-format`.

 .. _app-image-format-application-description: